GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 Implementing those kinds of rules is difficult, but luckily RFC 5545 Section 3.8.5.3 exists for just this kind of thing.
 RRules are capable of representing many, though of course not all, iteration periods and there is a well tested RRule library for Rust.

 Combining RRules with the iteration types takes a bit of thought.
-The rule is stored in an unbaked, anchor-independent form (no `DTSTART`).
+The rule is derived in an unbaked, anchor-independent form (no `DTSTART`), so it carries no anchor of its own.
 The anchor is the task's highest-priority date (`due` > `scheduled` > `wait`).
 On completion the rule is re-anchored to compute the next occurrence for that date: fixed anchors off the current anchor date, fixed+ also anchors off the anchor date but advances to the next occurrence on or after now, and chained anchors off the completion time ("now").
 The remaining dates then shift by the same delta, as described above.

 #### RRule Generation